jamonholmgren/ProMotion/docs/Reference/ProMotion WebScreen.md

 ```

 **Default:** :none
 **Behavior:** An array of any of the above values to specify what sort of detectors you'd like the webview to auto-link for you.
-[You can read more about `UIDataDetector`s here](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIKitDataTypesReference/Reference/reference.html).
+[You can read more about `WKDataDetectorType`s here](https://developer.apple.com/documentation/webkit/wkdatadetectortypes?language=objc).

 ### Opening External Links in Chrome